-The Student Success Center provides Counseling, Disability Support and Health Services in an environment that is wellness-enhancing, inclusive, and welcoming for students.
-Please stop by and meet the outstanding Student Success Center staff and learn about the many programs and services available.
+The Student Success Center provides Counseling and Disability Support Services in an environment that is wellness-enhancing, inclusive, and welcoming for students.
+Please stop by and meet the outstanding Student Success Programs staff and learn about the many programs and services available.

-All services are located in the lower level of Colter Hall.
+All services are located in the Orendorff Building, Room 101.

 The Student Success Center has professionally licensed counselors who can provide personal, career, and crisis intervention counseling in a confidential atmosphere to any student requesting it.